mrts/jakartaee-clustered-cdi-events/README.md

   across the cluster.
 Make sure that the event class is serializable to/from JSON using Yasson (it must be public, have getters, setters and a no-args constructor).
-- Fire the clustered events from your application code using the ordinary CDI asynchronous events mechanism: `Event<T>.fireAsync(T event)`.
+- Fire clustered events from your application code using either the asynchronous or synchronous CDI events mechanism:
+  - for asynchronous event propagation, use `Event<T>.fireAsync(T event)`,
+  - for synchronous event propagation, use `Event<T>.fire(T event)`.
-- Events are automatically serialized and distributed to other nodes in the cluster, then deserialized and fired as local asynchronous CDI events.
+- Events are automatically serialized and distributed to other nodes in the cluster, then deserialized and fired as local CDI events.
+The method of firing asynchronously or synchronously on the originating node will be mirrored on the receiving nodes.
-- Use a method annotated with `@ObservesAsync` to catch and process the events.
+- Use observer methods annotated with `@ObservesAsync` for handling asynchronous events.
+For synchronous events, use `@Observes(during = TransactionPhase.AFTER_SUCCESS)` to align with the transaction phase used in the module, ensuring that synchronous events are handled only after the successful completion of transactions.

 ## Testing